TapTrack/NdefLibrary/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+This library is currently under development.
+Will be released by mid-August 2019.

 ## Installation